Q: What is USAID Forward?

 A: USAID redacts sensitive information, on a case-by-case basis, in order to protect against potential harm while maintaining a strong presumption in favor of transparency.
 Information can be redacted if it contains personally identifiable information, jeopardizes the personal safety of U.S. personnel or partners, or threatens national security interests.

-Q. Why weren’t certain cash transfers and trust funds counted in the original report?
+Q: Why are certain cash transfers and trust funds included only in the footnote in the Local Solutions indicator?

-A. At the time of the publication, certain cash transfers and trust funds were still being analyzed to determine if those funds were ultimately processed through local financial and procurement systems as defined in the report in Annex 2.
-We have since determined that some cash transfers and parts of some trust funds qualify based on the fact that the funding went through a partner government entity using their own financial management and procurement systems.
+A: At the time of the publication of the USAID Forward Progress Report 2013, certain cash transfers and qualifying trust funds were still being analyzed to determine if those funds were ultimately processed through local financial and procurement systems as defined in the report in Annex 2.
+USAID has since determined that some cash transfers and trust funds qualify because the funding went through a partner government entity using their own financial management and procurement systems.
+To ensure consistency of reporting, USAID publishes the local solutions indicator with and without cash transfers and qualifying trust funds.

-Q. Are all the data sets measured over the same time frame and are they up to date as of Sept.
-2013?
+Q. Are all the data sets measured over the same time frame?